 The Chinese-language weekly Next Magazine on Wednesday carried a story and photos of Chu and his girlfriend going out on dates during office hours.
 Chu, a long-term aide to President Ma Ying-jeou (馬英九), later said the report was true.

-DPP Taipei City Councilor Hsu Chia-ching (徐佳青) yesterday said skipping work was a violation of Civil Servant Work Act (公務員服務法), and urged the Control Yuan to look into the case immediately.
+DPP Taipei City Councilor Hsu Chia-ching (徐佳青) yesterday said skipping work was a violation of Civil Servant Services Act (公務員服務法), and urged the Control Yuan to look into the case immediately.

 Hsu said Ma had repeatedly indulged his staff who had made similar mistakes, including former chief of Taipei City’s Civil Affairs Department Ho Hung-jung (何鴻榮) and former director of Taipei City Government’s Research and Examination Department, Chou Wen-tsai (周韻采).

 “The Ma administration applies double standards by being harsh on the enemy and soft on his own people.
 The public, especially civil servants, will not accept such double standards,” she said.

 Ho was found to be absent from work in 2005 when a typhoon threatened Taiwan because he was on vacation with his secretary in Bali.
 He acknowledged visiting Bali with his secretary, but denied having an affair with her.
 Ho resigned from the position soon after the scandal, but returned to Ma’s team last year to help him campaign during the presidential election.